EU leaders choose France's Lagarde for ECB after marathon summit

 The biggest task for Lagarde, who had previously denied any interest in an EU job, will be to revive the euro zone economy.

-“Christine Lagarde will... be a perfect president of the European Central Bank,” Tusk said.
-“I am absolutely sure that she will be a very independent president...”
+“Christine Lagarde will ... be a perfect president of the European Central Bank,” Tusk said.
+“I am absolutely sure that she will be a very independent president ...”

 Von der Leyen, if approved, would run the powerful Commission, which supervises EU states’ budgets, acts as the bloc’s competition watchdog and conducts trade negotiations with outside countries.
 Her presidency would shape policy for the world’s biggest trade bloc and its 500 million people.

+She once had a reputation as a flawless politician, but Brussels-born Von der Leyen has had a scandal-prone run as German defence minister, mainly over right-wing extremism in the armed forces, gaps in military readiness, and the awarding of arms contracts.

-But it was not all girl power at a torturous summit that had leaders nodding off and their police escorts slumped on chairs as groups of leaders huddled in search of a deal.
+The deal followed a tortuous summit that had leaders nodding off and their police escorts slumped on chairs as groups of leaders huddled in search of an accord.

 With a weakened Merkel facing a rebellion by her centre-right European People’s Party (EPP) early on in the summit, efforts to push through a deal pre-agreed with French President Emmanuel Macron met stiff resistance from Italy, Poland and others.